vlcn-io/vlcn-orm/content/docs/introduction.md

 title: Introduction
 ---

-The ultimate goal of Aphrodite is to make local first and peer to peer software easier to develop.
-The Aphrodite project has  made significant progress to that end but the more progress we make the more opportunities we see.
-Luckily, these opportunities & problems can be solved in sequence.
-Each solution building on the solution before it, each solution making local first and p2p software a step function easier to develop, and each solution unlocking entirely new capabilities for application developers.
+The ultimate goal of `Aphrodite` is to make [local-first](https://www.inkandswitch.com/local-first/) and [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) software easier to develop.
+The `Aphrodite` project has made significant progress to that end but the more progress we make, the more opportunities we see.

+A nice feature of these problems thus far is that they can be solved in sequence.
+Each solution building on the solution before it, each solution making local-first and p2p software a step function easier to develop, and each solution unlocking entirely new capabilities for application developers.

-The best way to understand the value of Aphrodite, as well as the long term direction of the project, is to understand each of the problems & opportunities that have been identified so far, the progress made against each, and their overall priorities.
+The best way to understand the value of `Aphrodite`, as well as the long term direction of the project, is to understand each of the opportunities that have been identified & the progress made against each.

-Problems & opportunities:
-1. Lack of ORMs on the client
+Opportunities (workstreams):
-2. Plurality of client side languages & platforms
+1. Plurality of client side languages & platforms
-3. State syncrhonziation between clients
-4. From Schemas to Protocols
+2. Lack of declarative conflict resolution in ORMs & DBs
-5. Peer 2 Peer discovery & state replication
+3. Peer-2-Peer discovery & state replication
-6. Permissions in a decentralized world
+4. Permissions in a decentralized world

-## Lack of Client Side ORMs
+5. From Schemas to Protocols

-## Plurality of Client Platforms
+## Plurality of client side languages & platforms

+Cross platform ORM.
+Starting with the browser.

+## Lack of declarative conflict resolution